yaytrade/nova-astrotranslatable/README.md

 # Nova Astrotomic Translatable

-This [Laravel Nova](https://nova.laravel.com) allows you to make any input field `astrotomic/laravel-translatable` compatible and localisable.
+This [Laravel Nova](https://nova.laravel.com) field allows you to make any input field `astrotomic/laravel-translatable` compatible and localisable.

+It is made from a fork from [Optimist Digital's](https://github.com/optimistdigital) [Laravel Nova Translatable](https://github.com/optimistdigital/nova-translatable) field, which is tailored for the Spatie Laravel Translatable package - so huge thanks to them, 99% of the work was made by them!

 ## Requirements